 Exploring New Technology And Methods As Alternatives To Traditional Freight Invoicing And Payment.

-In recent years, advancements in technology have paved the way for alternative methods to traditional freight payment terms.
-Many of these advancements do help to streamline freight bill audit & payment, but beware and do your due diligence.
-Indeed, a quick fix or a hype-filled sales pitch may lead to worse problems.
-Below I list the major ways that you can streamline your payment process to pay carriers for their transportation services.
+In recent years, advancements in technology have paved the way for alternative methods to audit carrier invoices against freight payment terms.
+Further, there are new ways to process freight payments.
+Indeed, many of these advancements do help to streamline freight bill audit & payment.
+However, beware and do your due diligence to pick the best solution for your company.
+Indeed, a quick fix or buying in to a hype-filled sales pitch may lead to worse problems.
+Below is a list of the major ways that you can streamline your payment process to pay carriers for their transportation services.

-3. Implement An Automated Freight Payment Systems EDI / APIs.
+- Implement An Automated Freight Invoice Payment Systems EDI / APIs.

-4. Leverage Artificial Intelligence (AI) Automation For Invoice Processing Analytics.
+- Leverage Artificial Intelligence (AI) Automation For Freight Invoice Processing Analytics.

-8. Implement A No Invoice Option: Pay Based On Electronic Shipment Manifest And IoT Data Capture.
+- Implement A No Freight Invoice Option: Pay Based On Electronic Shipment Manifest And IoT Data Capture.

-For more from SC Tech Insights, see articles of shipping and finance.
+For more from SC Tech Insights, see the latest articles on shipping and finance.